iSEngLab/RetriGen/README.md

-# RetriGen: Retrieval-Augmented Assertion Generation with Large Language Models
+# Improving Deep Assertion Generation via Fine-Tuning Retrieval-Augmented Pre-trained Language Models

-This is the official PyTorch implementation for the following ISSTA 2024 submission:
+This is the official PyTorch implementation for the following ICSE 2024 submission:

-Title: RetriGen: Retrieval-Augmented Assertion Generation with Large Language Models
+Title: Improving Deep Assertion Generation via Fine-Tuning Retrieval-Augmented Pre-trained Language Models

-**The Appendix Table showing comparisons of selected LLMs in RQ3 is uploaded in [our Appendix.pdf](/Appendix.pdf)**
+**The Appendix Table showing comparisons of selected PLMs in RQ3 is uploaded in [our Appendix.pdf](/Appendix.pdf)**

 ## Environment Setup